 It’s not hard to see how frequent business travelers, particularly with international meetings and employers who pay for business class tickets, make top tier status without thinking twice.
 But getting to 125,000 elite qualifying miles in a calendar year for a plebe is a bit tougher to manage.
 How did I do it?

-- My Delta Reserve Credit Card from American Express gives me 15,000 MQMs for hitting $30,000 spend and another 15,000 MQMs for hitting the next $30,000 in spend in any given calendar year.
+- My Delta SkyMiles® Reserve American Express Card gives me 15,000 MQMs for hitting $30,000 spend and another 15,000 MQMs for hitting the next $30,000 in spend in any given calendar year.
 As of mid-October, I’d hit $60,000 in spend on my AmEx (it helps to charge things like property taxes and other “big ticket” items to reach this threshold), and the final 15,000 bonus MQM installment hit my account earlier this week.
-(And now that I’ve hit $60,000 in spend, I’ll put my remaining spend this calendar year on another, more Ben-approved card.)
+(And now that I’ve hit $60,000 in spend, I’ll put my remaining spend this calendar year on another, more Ben-approved card.).
+Effective 1/1/24, this benefit will no longer be available, and there will be a new way to earn toward Medallion Status with the Card.
+Learn more at delta.com/skymilesprogramchanges.

 - Last October’s SkyTeam business class flash sales, which were replicated again this past month, were too good to pass up.
 I bought a roundtrip to Madrid from LAX on Air France and KLM for under $2,000 and a second roundtrip from LAX to London on Virgin Atlantic (a Delta partner) for $1,500, both for travel in 2015.
 Because Delta gives you a 50% MQM bonus on business class tickets, these two trips alone accounted for nearly 38,000 MQMs.